ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ## Extra Bash Features

-We have learned the built-in Bash commands and GNU utilities for operating on the file system.
-Now you can run a program and copy a file in the command-line.
-The graphical interface provides the same features.
-If you are solving such simple tasks, the interface does not matter.
+We have learned the basic Bash built-ins and GNU utilities for operating the file system.
+Now you know how to run a program or copy a file using the shell.
+You can do the same things in GUI.
+When solving such simple tasks, both types of interfaces are effective.

-The Bash interpreter provides several features that the GUI does not have.
-Thanks to them, some tasks are faster to perform in the command-line interface.
-If you have such a task, knowing Bash saves you time thanks to automation.
+Bash provides several features that a GUI does not have.
+They give you a significant performance gain when solving some specific tasks.
+Use these features to automate your work and save time.

-We will take a look at the following Bash features:
+These are the Bash features that we are talking about:

 1. I/O redirection.
 2. Pipelines.